 The platform makes sense of the millions of pieces of information gathered daily from Chicago’s 15 most crucial departments, including police, transportation, and fire.
 It’s an ever changing, skyrocketing collection that tracks what makes the city tick – or doesn’t.
 Roadwork updates, trash pickup delays, 911 health emergencies, 311 complaints about noise, public tweets about the minutia of the city’s workings, bus locations along their route, traffic light patterns, and much more.

 In 2011, Brett Goldstein, an Internet entrepreneur turned beat cop turned Chief Data Officer of Chicago, was scrambling during the first days of his new job.
 Goldstein had made a name for himself in the Chicago Police Department by launching a new program that uses data to improve policing.
-Now, Mayor Rahm Emanuel had tapped him to meet the city’s new goal of not just using data analysis to improve services, but to open up the city data to the public.
+Former Mayor Rahm Emanuel had tapped him to meet the city’s new goal of not just using data analysis to improve services, but to open up the city data to the public.

 Typing away on his laptop in the mayor’s office, Goldstein started with a single MongoDB node and built from there with his team.
 Goldstein’s innovation was to see how the data squirreled away in the city’s siloed systems could be linked together using geolocation and analytics to create maps that dished up entirely new real-time perspectives they could act on immediately.